krishnamami/Fine_Tuning_LLM/README.md

   # Fine-Tuning Large Language Models (LLMs) with QLoRA on SageMaker

 # Project Overview
-This repository demonstrates how to fine-tune open-source Large Language Models (LLMs) using QLoRA (Quantized Low-Rank Adapter) for efficient and cost-effective training.
+This project demonstrates **fine-tuning Large Language Models (LLMs)** using QLoRA (Quantized Low-Rank Adaptation) .
+It is optimized for enterprise-scale scenarios with limited compute, leveraging 4-bit quantization and adapter-based training.

+#Business Context
+As businesses look to integrate Generative AI into workflows, efficient fine-tuning of open-source foundation models becomes critical.
+This project was part of nitiative to evaluate scalable and cost-effective fine-tuning approaches for **custom in-domain LLMs**.

 ## Popular Fine-Tuning Techniques
 To adapt large language models (LLMs) for specific downstream tasks efficiently, two widely adopted parameter-efficient fine-tuning techniques are used: